Has someone been “shopping” in your medicine cabinet?

 Even legitimate prescription medications, untainted by fentanyl, can be deadly.
 Teens often mix opioids with other drugs or alcohol, which can create a deadly cocktail that slows down reaction time or impairs breathing, leading to fatal accidents or accidental overdose.

 Prescription medication abuse can set the stage for substance abuse.
-Nearly 90% of people who inject heroin started by abusing prescription drugs, obtaining pills from friends, family members, and personal prescriptions, reports the National Institute on Drug Abuses.
+Nearly 90% of people who inject heroin started by abusing prescription drugs, obtaining pills from friends, family members, and personal prescriptions, reports the National Institute on Drug Abuse.

 Family members are often unwitting suppliers, not knowing that their prescription pills are being taken from medicine cabinets without permission.

-Those first pilfered pills can lay the neurological foundation for a lifetime of struggle with addiction to drugs or alcohol (known as substance use disorder or SUD.)
+Those first pilfered pills can lay the neurological foundation for a lifetime of struggle with addiction to drugs or alcohol (known as substance use disorder or SUD).
 Early exposure to alcohol or other drugs can change the way the teen brain develops, making it more vulnerable to the development of SUD.

 Is Someone Stealing Your Prescription Meds?

-If you suspect that your prescription painkillers or other medications are going missing, there may be signs.
+If you suspect that your prescription painkillers or other medications are going missing, there may be warning signs.

 - Your medication bottle is not in the same place you left it.